U.S. Department of Homeland Security - United States Coast Guard Auxiliary

 The Office of Chief Counsel is the U.S. Coast Guard Auxiliary’s overall lead legal counsel.

-The Auxiliary Chief Counsel (ANACO-CC) serves as an advisor to the NACO and Chief Director on all Auxiliary issues and is responsible for all Auxiliary legal matters at the national level.
-The Auxiliary Office of Chief Counsel also includes a Deputy Chief Counsel and three Assistant Chief Counsel, each Assistant Chief Counsel working in a designated Coast Guard area.
+The Auxiliary Chief Counsel (ANACO-CC) serves as the legal advisor to the National Commodore (NACO), the Chief Director (CHDIRAUX) and to the National Executive Committee (NEXCOM) on all Auxiliary issues and is responsible for all Auxiliary legal matters at the National level.
+The Auxiliary Office of Chief Counsel also includes a Deputy Chief Counsel (ANACO-CCd) and three Area Assistant Chief Counsels (ACCs).

-District Staff Legal Officers (DSO-LP) are appointed by, and serve at the pleasure of, their District Commodore (DCO).
-If a DSO-LP, or DCO, needs assistance regarding an Auxiliary legal matter in their District, they should contact the designated area Assistant Chief Counsel.
-If a legal issue involves a national matter or is required by the Auxiliary Manual to be handled at a national level, it should be sent to the Auxiliary Chief Counsel.
+District Legal Officers (DLOs) are appointed by and serve at the pleasure of their District Commodore (DCO) in each District.
+If a DLO, or DCO, requires assistance regarding an Auxiliary legal matter in their District, they should contact the designated Area Assistant Chief Counsel.
+If a legal issue involves a National matter or is required by the Auxiliary Manual to be handled at a National level, it should be referred to the Auxiliary Chief Counsel.

 National Legal Officers